stefanofa/awesome/TOPICS.md

 *   [HelixDB/helix-db](https://github.com/HelixDB/helix-db) - HelixDB is an open-source graph-vector database built from scratch in Rust.

-*   [chroma-core/chroma](https://github.com/chroma-core/chroma) - Data infrastructure for AI
+*   [chroma-core/chroma](https://github.com/chroma-core/chroma) - Search infrastructure for AI

 *   [zed-industries/zed](https://github.com/zed-industries/zed) - Code at the speed of thought – Zed is a high-performance, multiplayer code editor from the creators of Atom and Tree-sitter.